Kanga-Who/home-assistant/Supervised Install on Debian.md

 curl -sL "https://raw.githubusercontent.com/Kanga-Who/home-assistant/master/supervised-installer.sh" | bash -s
 ```

-**2.3)** On a PC or NUC the installation time is generally under 5 mins, however it can take longer so be patient.
+**2.3)** The installation time is generally under 5 mins, however it can take longer so be patient.
 You can check the progress of Home Assistant setup by connecting to the IP address of your machine in Chrome/Firefox on port 8123. (e.g. http://192.168.1.150:8123)

 Once you can see the login screen, the setup has been completed and you can set up an account name and password.
 If you are new to Home Assistant you can now configure any smart devices that Home Assistant has automatically discovered on your network.
 If you have an existing Home Assistant install and you have a snapshot or YAML files you wish to restore, refer to the document *Backing up and Restoring your configuration.*